Status: Circulating vaccine-derived poliovirus type 2 (cVDPV2) detected in an environmental sample

 An isolation of a cVDPV2, from an environmental sample was collected on 24 September in Abidjan city.
 The isolated cVDPV2, which is an orphan virus and linked to a virus detected in Niger in 2018, belongs to the Jigawa emergence group, which has previously also been detected in Cameroon, Chad, Niger, Benin, Ghana and Togo.

 The GPEI is working with regional and country teams to support local authorities in conducting a full investigation, and plan a potential response if needed.

 Polio this week in Côte d’Ivoire

-- Two cVDPV2 positive environmental samples were reported from Abidjan 1 province and linked to the Jigawa outbreak in Nigeria.
+- 11 positive environmental samples have been reported in 2020 so far and seven were reported in 2019.
+All the samples are linked to the Jigawa outbreak in Nigeria.

 - Read our Côte d’Ivoire country page for more information.

 Countries affected by poliovirus transmission are subject to International Health Regulations Temporary Recommendations that request them to declare a case of polio as a national public health emergency and consideration vaccination of all international travellers, as per temporary recommendations issued as of December 2019.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.